-Duty of Care: This refers to a legal obligation that requires an individual to exercise a reasonable level of care so as to prevent harm to others.
-For instance, a doctor has a duty to perform up to the standard of care fixed by the medical community.
+- Duty of Care: This refers to a legal obligation that requires an individual to exercise a reasonable level of care so as to prevent harm to others.
+For instance, a doctor has a duty to perform up to the standard of care established by the medical community.

-Damages: For a victim to file a claim, the injury needs to have caused either economic or non-economic damages.
-If the victim suffers trauma resulting in a minor concussion, they may not be able to file if damages did not result from the injury.
+- Damages: For a victim to file a claim, the injury needs to have caused either economic or non-economic damages.

 Use of Medical Experts in Brain Injury Cases

 Our attorneys’ ability to effectively use expert witness testimony has led to our many multi-million dollar verdicts.

 At Morgan & Morgan, our brain injury attorneys work with medical experts who help us demonstrate causation, one of the essential, and most difficult, elements to prove in a successful negligence suit.